-Guided tours daily 1.-31.8. at 1 PM in English.
+1.8.-31.8.
+Tuesdays and Fridays at 3 PM Guided tour in English.
 Includes the entrance ticket.

 The museum shop is open during the winter from Wed–Sun, 10 AM – 4 PM and every day during the summer from 10 AM – 4 PM.
 The shop is admission free, welcome!